tstack/lnav/docs/source/formats.rst

   conjunction with :code:`duration-field` to determine time spans in the TIMELINE view.
 The following values are supported:

-  :send: The timestamp indicates when the message was sent/logged.
+  :end: The timestamp indicates when the message was sent/logged.
     This is the default.
   :start: The timestamp indicates when the operation started.
 The
     operation's time span will extend from the timestamp to the